 PEN International has for nearly a hundred years been campaigning for freedom of expression.
 Scottish PEN has for most of that time contributed to that international effort defending the rights of readers and writers in Scotland and across the globe to speak out and speak up.

-To commemorate this anniversary, Scottish PEN is bringing together writing influenced by the Declaration of Arbroath for a collection of poetry and prose to be published in August 2020, with an award of three prizes of £250 for pieces selected by Scottish PEN and Sir Tom Devine.
+To commemorate this anniversary, Scottish PEN has brought together writing influenced by the Declaration of Arbroath for a collection of poetry and prose, with an award of three prizes of £250 for pieces selected by Scottish PEN and Sir Tom Devine.

-Previously unpublished contributions are invited exploring a range of issues that could include exploring fights for freedom; the independence of thought, writing and reading; the consequences of censorship; the need for the free exchange of ideas; for supporting suppressed and marginalised voices; for enabling access to the written word; or the concept of ‘declaration’ and what it might mean in today’s world.
+This anthology aimed to bring together creative writing exploring a range of issues that could include exploring fights for freedom; the independence of thought, writing and reading; the consequences of censorship; the need for the free exchange of ideas; for supporting suppressed and marginalised voices; for enabling access to the written word; or the concept of ‘declaration’ and what it might mean in today’s world.
+We had over eighty contributions, some responding to particular events in Scottish history and others drawing on experiences in Myanmar and Mexico, southern Africa and Thailand, Ireland and Germany.